Our Houston Lawyer Answers Your Immigration Questions

 - The company must have a qualifying relationship with a foreign company, such as a parent company, branch office, subsidiary, or affiliate of the foreign company.
 These are collectively referred to as qualifying entities or qualifying organizations.
 The entities may include corporations, non-profits, religious or charitable organizations.

-- The company must also be, or will be, doing business as an employer in the United States and in at least one other country directly or through a qualifying organization for the duration of the beneficiary’s stay in the United States as an L-1.
+- The company must also be, or will be, doing business as an employer in the United States and in at least one other country directly or through a qualifying organization for the duration of the beneficiary’s stay in the United States as for work immigration status.
 While the business must be viable, there is no requirement that it be engaged in international trade.

 - Doing business refers to the regular, systematic, and continuous provision of goods and/or services by a qualifying organization and does not include the mere presence of an agent or office of the qualifying organization in the United States and abroad.